 Most sub-Saharan countries produce very few professionals, and there are no technology investment strategies.
 "It is becoming increasingly difficult to help creating supplies, because the established companies are getting stronger and there may eventually be no space left," says Quaynor.
 The fact is that most countries focus on technology use and consumption, but not on production, which is what builds up the economy.

-Nii Quaynor, board chairman of the National Information Technology Agency (NITA) and director of the Internet Society in Ghana
+Nii Quaynor is the board chairman of the National Information Technology in Ghana, and director of the Internet Society in Ghana.

 Internet development in Africa has made great progress since the mid-1990s, and especially in the 2000s following changes in policies and regulations.
 Such changes have been achieved thanks to the effort of leaders like Nii Quaynor.